innoq/self-service-operators/README.md

 If a manifest contains `{{owner}}`, the occurence will be replaced by the value of the `owner` of the project.
 Likewise, occurences with `{{project}}` will be replaced by the project's / namespace's name.

+Only namespaced resources are allowed -- cluster resources are forbidden.

 #### Example

 On namespace creation, add a role binding that grants all users of the group `employees` the cluster role `view` within this namespace.
 Furthermore create a service account `viewer` which gets bound to the same cluster role: